Cultivate a Healthy and Happy Heart

 This post is part of our Wellness & Nature series, featuring simple and inexpensive ideas to support physical and social-emotional health through nature-based activities.

-As we explored in the first post of this series, Planting Seeds for a Healthy New Year, indoor edible gardening is a simple way to foster a connection to nature while encouraging habits that support physical and social-emotional health.
+As we explored in the first post of this series, Growing an Indoor Garden, indoor edible gardening is a simple way to foster a connection to nature while encouraging habits that support physical and social-emotional health.

 In this post, I will reflect on the progress of my indoor garden, explore nature-based self-care ideas, and share two fun and creative outdoor activities that can help foster connections with others.